tendermint/tendermint/spec/abci++/abci++_app_requirements.md

 ### Transaction Results

-For each transaction withing a block, the Application is expected to return a result within [`ResponseDeliverTx`](./abci%2B%2B_methods.md#delivertx).
+For each transaction within a block, the Application is expected to return a result within [`ResponseDeliverTx`](./abci%2B%2B_methods.md#delivertx).
 <!--The list of transactions executed must respect the same order as the list of transactions delivered via
 subsequent calls to [`RequestDeliverTx`](./abci%2B%2B_methods.md#delivertx). -->